 Indiana Jones Adventure: Temple of the Crystal Skull is great, albeit pretty similar to the Disneyland version.
 The queue is great and the attraction has a high capacity so the line moves fairly fast.
 This isn’t a bad use of a FastPass but there are others more popular.

-That leaves Journey to the Center of the Earth as the last attraction standing.
+Journey to the Center of the Earth as the last attraction standing that isn’t a replica from the American Parks.
 Located inside the park’s icon, this roller coaster/dark ride hybrid is brilliant and earns points for being original to the park.
-If you aren’t getting a FastPass at Toy Story Mania then this should be your first stop.
+If you aren’t getting a FastPass at Toy Story Mania or Soaring then this should be your first stop.

 With any of my advice, all of this depends on personal preference.
 Different attractions appeal to different folks, this is just my suggestion of what the most popular and useful FastPasses are at Tokyo DisneySea.
 Here is a ranking of all the options to FastPass at Tokyo Disneyland:

 - Journey to the Center of the Earth – One of the best attractions at the park and completely original.
 Being inside of the park’s icon makes it even cooler but also more popular.
-That’s why it’s first on the list with a small caveat (see Toy Story Mania).
+That’s why it will eventually get back to being first on the list with a small caveat (see Toy Story Mania).

-- Toy Story Mania! – This is the same attraction stateside so it falls to number three on this list.
-If you must go on it then it’s a top priority because it’s the most popular attraction at DisneySea.
+- Toy Story Mania! – This is the same attraction stateside so it falls to number four on this list.
+If you must go on it then it’s a top priority because it’s the most popular attraction at DisneySea along with Soaring.
 Otherwise, get a FastPass for one of the top 2 (or both) and then check if there are any Toy Story Mania FastPasses after you’re done.
 Better yet, go to DisneySea for 2 days and get a FastPass here first thing on one of the days.
 Although tons of fun, Toy Story Mania! isn’t as high of a priority at DisneySea.